ccallawa/alyvix_doc/test_case_protocol.rst

    * FM:  Why is there a second (or even third) screenshot in the .json file?
 Is it a dump of the entire screen when a component was detected?
    * FM:  Why is the word "protocol" used in "test case protocol"?
-It's usually a word used in medicine or diplomacy, not IT.
+It's usually a word used in networking, medicine or diplomacy, not data structures.